LibraryOfCongress/concordia/README.md

 #### Serve

-Instead of doing `docker-compose up` as above, instead do the following:
+Instead of doing `make devup` as above, instead do the following:

     $ docker-compose up -d db
     $ docker-compose up -d rabbit